stanulilic/stanleyulili.com-old/_drafts/2019-08-22-how-to-install-django-on-windows.md

  - windows
  - bash
 toc: true;
+toc_sticky: true
 toc_label: "Installing Django on Windows"
 ---

 The ultimate to installing Django on windows

 This tutorial focuses on Installing Django on Windows 7,8,10.
-It comes in two parts, the first part focuses on installing Django with windows Command Prompt and Powershell.
+It comes in two parts, the first part focuses on installing Django on windows Command Prompt and Powershell.
 The second half focuses on installing Django on Windows Git bash terminal.

 ## Install Python
 Before you install Django, you must make sure that you have installed Python.
 You can checkout this guide: [how to install python on windows]() to learn how to install Python on Windows.